onkvyawhare/Tacnique-Assignment/README.md

 ### Bonus :
 - Implemented pagination or infinite scrolling for the user list.
-- Added client-side validation for the user input form.
 - Created the interface responsive.

 ## Technologies Used